 Time: Approximately 90 minutes return for the Falls Trail and 1 hour for the River Trail.
 It should take no more than 2 1/2 hours to complete both trails.
 It can be longer depending on how long you stay to admire the falls and river.

-Level of Difficulty: Easy to moderate; mostly level terrain; suitable for children (although a wagon or stroller may be useful for the return trip) and for older adults who do not have trouble walking.
+Level of Difficulty: Easy to moderate; mostly level terrain with large rocks to traverse at the falls; suitable for children (although a wagon or stroller may be useful for the return trip) and for older adults who do not have trouble walking.

 What to bring: Water is always needed on any type of hike; a sweater or light jacket as it can be cool at the foot of the falls; sturdy walking shoes, sneakers or hiking boots; insect repellent may be needed depending on the time of year.